ChainSafe/lodestar/docs/pages/validator-management/vc-configuration.md

 Example 2: Setting a `--builder.boostFactor=0` will always prefer the local execution block, but will produce an available builder block if the local execution block fails.

-Example 3: Setting a `--builder.boostFactor=100` is the same as signaling `--builder.selection maxprofit` where the validator will always select the most profitable block between the local execution engine and the builder block from the relay.
+Example 3: Setting a `--builder.boostFactor=100` will always select the most profitable block between the local execution engine and the builder block from the relay.

 ### Submit a validator deposit